Mercer Global Advisors Inc. ADV Increases Position in PVH Corp (NYSE:PVH)

 A number of other hedge funds and other institutional investors have also made changes to their positions in the stock.
 Oregon Public Employees Retirement Fund grew its stake in PVH by 1.2% during the 1st quarter.
 Oregon Public Employees Retirement Fund now owns 21,646 shares of the textile maker’s stock valued at $815,000 after acquiring an additional 261 shares in the last quarter.
 Xact Kapitalforvaltning AB grew its stake in shares of PVH by 1.6% in the 1st quarter.
 Xact Kapitalforvaltning AB now owns 16,999 shares of the textile maker’s stock valued at $640,000 after buying an additional 274 shares during the period.
 Texas Permanent School Fund grew its stake in shares of PVH by 2.2% in the 1st quarter.
 Texas Permanent School Fund now owns 13,408 shares of the textile maker’s stock valued at $505,000 after buying an additional 288 shares during the period.
 Procyon Private Wealth Partners LLC purchased a new stake in shares of PVH in the 4th quarter valued at approximately $30,000.
 Finally, Commonwealth Equity Services LLC grew its stake in shares of PVH by 3.9% in the 1st quarter.
 Commonwealth Equity Services LLC now owns 9,097 shares of the textile maker’s stock valued at $342,000 after buying an additional 340 shares during the period.
 98.45% of the stock is owned by institutional investors.

 Several analysts have recently weighed in on the stock.
+Morgan Stanley increased their price target on shares of PVH from $77.00 to $80.00 and gave the company an “overweight” rating in a research note on Tuesday, June 16th.
+Wells Fargo & Co reissued a “hold” rating on shares of PVH in a research note on Friday, June 12th.
 Citigroup increased their price target on shares of PVH from $35.00 to $49.00 and gave the company a “neutral” rating in a research note on Monday, June 15th.
-ValuEngine raised shares of PVH from a “sell” rating to a “hold” rating in a research note on Saturday, June 13th.
-Deutsche Bank dropped their price target on shares of PVH from $44.00 to $42.00 and set a “hold” rating for the company in a research note on Friday, June 12th.
-UBS Group dropped their price target on shares of PVH from $117.00 to $107.00 and set a “buy” rating for the company in a research note on Monday, April 6th.
-Finally, JPMorgan Chase & Co. increased their price objective on shares of PVH from $38.00 to $40.00 and gave the stock a “neutral” rating in a research report on Friday, April 3rd.
+Telsey Advisory Group reissued a “buy” rating and issued a $60.00 price target on shares of PVH in a research note on Monday, June 15th.
+Finally, Zacks Investment Research raised shares of PVH from a “sell” rating to a “hold” rating and set a $53.00 price objective for the company in a research report on Monday, June 15th.
 One investment analyst has rated the stock with a sell rating, ten have issued a hold rating and ten have assigned a buy rating to the company.
 PVH has an average rating of “Hold” and an average price target of $74.05.

 PVH stock opened at $44.66 on Friday.
 The firm has a market cap of $3.33 billion, a PE ratio of 11.57 and a beta of 2.02.
 PVH Corp has a 52-week low of $28.40 and a 52-week high of $108.06.
 The company has a quick ratio of 0.70, a current ratio of 1.37 and a debt-to-equity ratio of 0.96.
 The company’s 50 day moving average is $48.31 and its two-hundred day moving average is $67.76.